 API keys for translation services are configured via environment variables that you can specify in translator.env or in your operating system.
 We avoided using .env.* files so we don't interfere with your local project environment.

-Ensure that the translator.env file is excluded from GIT via your .gitignore file.
+Ensure that the translator.env file is excluded from Git via your .gitignore file.

 The first time you run the Translator: Start in a project, translator.env will be created with placeholder text for your API keys.
-It's name is also added to your project .gitignore file.
+Its name is also added to your project .gitignore file.

 You only need to configure keys for the AI translation engines you plan to use.
 You'll be warned if any required keys are missing or invalid.
-See the configurations settings that select which AI services to use for each file type.
+See the configuration settings that select which AI services to use for each file type.

 Example translator.env file: